 4. Use keywords from your niche in education.

-Project-Based Learning, ICT, Common Core, Research, Social Entrepreneurship—these all reflect who you are, and are likely interested to a huge portion of the twitter population.
+Project-Based Learning, Research, Social Entrepreneurship—these all reflect who you are, and are likely interesting to a huge portion of the twitter population.

 5. Check out the bios of twitter users whose content you admire.